zzc01/mec-mini-projects/mec-5.5.4-webscraping-project/README.md

 - Store the quotes into JSON file
 - Load the JSON file data into Sqlite3 database

-## Files
+## File Information
-- quotes_xpath_spider.py
+- quotes_xpath_spider.py:
 The scaping script using XPATH selector
-- quotes_spider.py
+- quotes_spider.py:
 The scaping script using CSS selector
-- quotes_xpath.json
+- quotes_xpath.json:
 JSON file collected using XPATH selector with quotes_xpath_spider.py
-- quotes.json
+- quotes.json:
 JSON file collected using CSS selector with quotes_spider.py
-- quotes.db
+- quotes.db:
 Sqlite3 database
-- jsonToSqlLite3.ipynb
+- jsonToSqlLite3.ipynb:
 Is used to load the JSON file into Sqlite3 database